-- Train operations, depending on alternative, would expose between 222 (Alt.
-3) and 1,212 (Alt.
-4) (233 [Alt.
-3] and 1,224 [Alt.
-4] with the design variants) sensitive receptors to severe noise impacts and between 834 (Alt.
+- Train operations, depending on alternative, would expose between 219 (Alt.
+3) and 1,186 (Alt.
+4) sensitive receptors to severe noise impacts and between 834 (Alt.
 3) and 1,844 (Alt.
-2) (845 [Alt.
-3] and 1,838 [Alt.
-2] with the design variants) sensitive receptors to moderate noise impacts in 2040 without mitigation.
-With noise barrier mitigation, the number of sensitive receptors exposed to severe noise impact can be reduced to between 174 (Alt.
-3) and 291 (Alt.
-4) (185 [Alt.
-3] and 303 [Alt.
-4] with the design variants).
-With noise barrier mitigation and implementation of quiet zones by local jurisdictions, the number of sensitive receptors exposed to severe noise impacts will be reduced to between 174 (Alt.
-3) and 224 (Alt.
-1) (185 [Alt.
-3] and 234 [Alt.
-1] with the design variants). - Significant traffic-related noise (greater than or equal to 3 dB increase) would occur in 2040 at 12 roadway segments near the San Jose Diridon Station, along Monterey Road, near the South Gilroy MOWF, and Downtown Gilroy Station. - Train operations, depending on alternative, would generate between 81 (Alt.
+2) sensitive receptors to moderate noise impacts in 2040 without mitigation.
+With noise barrier mitigation, impacts can reduce the number of sensitive receptors exposed to severe noise impact down to between 173 (Alt.
+3) and 275 (Alt.
+4).
+With noise barrier mitigation and implementation of quiet zones by local jurisdictions, the number of sensitive receptors exposed to severe noise impacts would be reduced to between 173 (Alt.
+3) and 223 (Alt.
+1). - Significant traffic-related noise (greater than or equal to 3 dB increase) would occur in 2040 at 12 roadway segments near the San Jose Diridon Station, along Monterey Road, near the South Gilroy MOWF, and Downtown Gilroy Station. - Train operations, depending on alternative, would generate between 81 (Alt.
 1) and 1,203 (Alt.
 4) vibration impacts, most of which would be in the Monterey Corridor.